ThysBat/worldbuilding-tool/README.md

 With its easy navigation and intuitive handling your first entry is made in seconds.
 From there on, you only have to write what is in your mind.

-Do you already have a seeting in your mind?
+Do you already have a setting in your mind?
 Sketch it out with the [Worldbuilding Tool](https://worldbuilding-tool.vercel.app/)

 This app is optimized for mobile usage, so please switch your browser to responsive mode (iPhone SE)